 If you find yourself in this situation, you may wish to speak with your company's human resources department, other supervisors and co-workers, or a local attorney to determine whether you can work with your employer to resolve this issue.
 Even if there are not legal protections affecting your employment, you may be able to encourage your employer to voluntarily change its discriminatory policies and/or to educate others in your workplace to help improve your employment situation.

 Many employers subsidize all or a large portion of health, dental, vision, and other benefits for spouses and families of married employees without giving similar compensation to unmarried and/or childless workers in some other form.
-Gay and lesbian employees are especially affected by this workplace trend, given that same-sex couples are not currently allowed to marry anywhere in the United States except the states of California and Massachusetts.
-(Some states have civil unions and/or domestic partnership laws which provide the basis for some companies to provide equivalent benefits to same-sex couples who meet the state's partnership or civil union requirements.
+Recently the Supreme Court, in Obergefell v.
+Hodges held that the recognition of same sex marriage is a fundamental right guaranteed by the Constitution.
+Once married, your spouse and family are entitled to your employee benefits including health insurance.
+Denying benefits solely because you are married to a person of the same sex violates federal law.
+Additionally, some states have domestic partnership laws which provide the basis for some companies to provide equivalent benefits to unmarried couples who meet the state's partnership or civil union requirements.

-One way to eliminate sexual orientation discrimination from employee benefits programs is to implement "cafeteria"-style benefits programs in which all workers, regardless of marital or familial status, receive the same amount of credits to be used for benefits.
-Giving domestic partner benefits to same-sex and heterosexual unmarried couples also helps eliminate some discrimination against unmarried workers who have a partner.
-Currently over 4,000 U.S. companies, including over 160 of the Fortune 500, offer domestic partnership benefits to their employees.
+Some companies may continue to offer domestic partner benefits.
+But others, including Verizon, Delta Air Lines, IMB and Corning, have already, or will soon give their employees a time frame to marry or lose their partner’s benefits, thus replacing domestic benefits with spousal coverage.
+Human rights advocates are encouraging employers to keep domestic partner benefits for everyone.
+Some groups suggest the best way to handle domestic partnerships is to implement cafeteria-style benefits programs in which all workers, regardless of marital or familial status, receive the same amount of credits to be used for benefits.
+Giving domestic partner benefits to same-sex and heterosexual unmarried couples also helps eliminate discrimination against unmarried workers who have a partner.
 Some companies have adopted an "extended family" benefits program to fairly compensate unmarried employees who live with a dependent adult blood relative.

-Even where such practices are not be required by law, employers interested in hiring and retaining valuable employees may wish to voluntarily adopt such programs.
-If you feel you have been treated unfairly due to your sexual orientation, or marital or familial status, you may wish to explore with your employer's personnel or human resources department whether additional options are either currently available or under consideration, and discuss with other workers whether they also object to the difference in benefits.
+If you feel you have been treated unfairly due to your sexual orientation, or marital or familial status, you may wish to explore with your employer's personnel or human resources department whether additional options are currently available or under consideration, and discuss with other workers whether they also object to the difference in benefits.

-The law in some states may be different.
+The law in some states may be more protective than federal laws.
 For example, California law requires that employers offer sick leave to care for domestic partners and/or your partner's children.
 Your company's leave policy, especially if you have domestic partnership benefits and/or a non-discrimination clause which includes sexual orientation, may provide for leave even though it is not required by law.
 If you need leave for this reason, consult your company handbook or corporate human resources department to determine whether your employer will allow you to take leave.

 The term "sexual orientation" is generally understood to refer only to whether a person is homosexual (gay), heterosexual (straight), or bisexual, while "gender identity" refers to one's self-identification as a man or a woman, as opposed to one's anatomical sex at birth.
 Not all transgender people are gay.
 Many transgendered people identify as straight; many transgender women have male partners and many transgender men have female partners.
 For more information, please see our page on gender identity discrimination.

-While 20 states and the District of Columbia make it illegal to discriminate on the basis of sexual orientation, only twelve states and D.C. define 'sexual orientation' to either include 'having or being perceived as having a self image or identity not traditionally associated with one's biological maleness or femaleness or specifically make it illegal to discriminate on the basis of gender identity.
-In other states, where courts have analyzed the state's sexual orientation antidiscrimination law, courts have been divided: some narrowly interpreting the laws to exclude gender identity, on the grounds that there is no evidence that gender identity was intended to be included in the law's definition of sexual orientation, while others interpret the law to provide some protection.
+While 22 states and the District of Columbia make it illegal to discriminate on the basis of sexual orientation, only nineteen states and D.C. define 'sexual orientation' to either include 'having or being perceived as having a self- image or identity not traditionally associated with one's biological maleness or femaleness, or specifically make it illegal to discriminate on the basis of gender identity.
+In other states, where courts have analyzed the state's sexual orientation anti-discrimination law, courts have been divided: some narrowly interpreting the laws to exclude gender identity, while others interpret the law to provide some protection with respect to gender identity.

 Protections under state and local laws are generally enforced by state or local anti-discrimination agencies, which may be called a "fair employment," "civil rights," or "human rights" commission or agency.
 For more information about your state and local agencies, see our page on filing a complaint.